Fault Attacks on ML-based Quantum Control and Error Correction: Discussion

-Unlike many ML deployments where mispredictions degrade only application quality, readout correction sits directly on the quantum-classical interface and can influence decoders, calibration loops, and any downstream classical control that depends on measurement outcomes.
-In cloud settings, these risks align with broader concerns that quantum computations may rely on untrusted or compromised classical infrastructure~\cite{trochatos2024dynamic,xu2024quantum,xu2023classification}.
-Our findings suggest that ML readout correction should be treated as a security-critical primitive: a physical attacker can potentially steer corrected readout strings toward specific bit patterns, not merely increase noise.
+Building on the domain-specific consequences above, two implications stand out for deployment.
+First, the rate at which an attacker can drive the decoder into the syndrome-independent regime is a quantity that any logical-error analysis of the protected qubit would need to account for; quantifying it is left to future work.
+Second, in cloud settings these risks align with broader concerns that quantum computations may rely on untrusted or compromised classical infrastructure~\cite{trochatos2024dynamic,xu2024quantum,xu2023classification}.
+Together they reinforce that both ML readout correction and ML-based decoding should be treated as security-critical primitives that a physical attacker can \emph{steer} toward specific outcomes, not merely add noise to.